belli29/furnitart/README.md

 - The text for section Y was copied from the [Wikipedia article Z](https://en.wikipedia.org/wiki/Z)

 ### Media
-- The photos used in this site were obtained from ...
+- The photos used in this site were obtained from [Unsplash](https://unsplash.com/)

 ### Acknowledgements

-- I received inspiration for this project from X
+- I received inspiration for this project from the E-commerce project developed at the end on my Full-stack Code Institute course